skryptx/Server-Side-Playground/java/README.md

 2. Parameter is necessary to be in string other wise it will not be accurate.
 3. Add two different types, result will be bigger type.
+4. if(i) is not allowed, assuming i is of any other type other than boolean.